Santhosham123/Visualization-Tool-for-Electric-Vehicle-Charge-and-Range-Analysis/README.md

-Visualization Tool for Electric Vehicle Charge and Range Analysis
+🚗 Visualization Tool for Electric Vehicle Charge and Range Analysis 📌 Project Overview

-This is a data visualization–based project developed during our internship to analyze and understand electric vehicle (EV) performance using interactive dashboards.
-The system helps visualize key metrics such as battery charge levels, driving range, charging time, and efficiency in a structured and user-friendly format.
+This project is a data visualization–based system developed during an internship program to analyze and understand Electric Vehicle (EV) performance using interactive dashboards.

+The system visualizes key metrics such as battery charge levels, driving range, charging time, and efficiency in a structured and user-friendly format.

-The project integrates web technologies with Tableau Software to transform raw EV dataset information into meaningful visual insights for analysis and decision-making.
+The project integrates web technologies with Tableau to transform raw EV dataset information into meaningful visual insights for analysis and decision-making.

 🔧 Key Features